sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Jetpacks

-Theyíre dangerous and impractical, but still the dream of freeform personal flight has always been a technological penultimate goal.
+They√≠re dangerous and impractical, but still the dream of freeform personal flight has always been a technological penultimate goal.
 Unless otherwise noted, the jetpacks provided here can be worn alongside light or medium armors, but do not provide enough lift for takeoff when wearing heavy armors.
 For most adventures jetpacks are assumed to function as intended without concerns for fuel.
 If your campaign is utilizing desperate supply rules, instead each jetpack can function for up to an hour on a full fuel tank and can be refilled at the cost of 25 cr.

 ***Anti-Grav Pack/Boots.*** An ultra-tech descendent of the standard jetpack, an Anti-Grav pack uses antigravity technology to maneuver.
 The user is surrounded by a very lightweight protective field while the pack is active (AC becomes 12 if it would otherwise be lower) which protects the user from the high winds and allows much faster flight speeds.
 An Anti-Grav pack grants its user a flight speed of 60 feet.
 Another variant